jaehwan-jung/RPS-Arcade/README.md

 <li>Only tested on Android emulators.
 Not tested on real device because I don't have one.</li>
 <li>I haven't refactored any of the code properly because this game was developed as a practice.</li>
 <li>I will probably never improve this code/game.</li>
 <li>I am aware of the quality of my code ...
-No proper architecture, not enough abstraction, not enough loose coupling, not enough high cohesion, you name it...this code is messy</li>
+No proper architecture, not enough abstraction, not enough loose coupling, not enough high cohesion, you name it...this code is messy<br>
+It was my intention to spend the reasonable small amount of time on this project.</li>
 <li>Feel free to use my code but I assume no responsibility for errors, omissions, damages, etc.</li>
 </ul>
 <h2>Tools</h2>